 Affiliating your society to the Students' Association has a number of benefits:

-• Complimentary access to facilities such as room bookings and a stall at Freshers' Fayre.
+- Complimentary access to facilities such as room bookings and a stall at our Freshers' Fayres.

-Affiliated societies are managed and promoted by the Societies Committee, which will provide support if and when you need it, as well as provide training for your committee members.
+Affiliated societies are managed and promoted by the Activities Team, which will provide support if and when you need it, as well as provide training for your committee members.

 Send us your society proposal!

-To begin the affiliation process, you will need to submit a proposal to the Societies Committee.
+To begin the affiliation process, you will need to submit a proposal to the Activities Team.
 The proposal must include the aim of your society, a brief description of at least two events you would like to organise, and a membership price for your society.

 If you are thinking of affiliating, please note the following things:

 Want feedback before submitting?
-Email socs@ at any time, or find us in the Student Engagement and Exec Team offices on the middle floor of the Union!
+Email activities@ at any time, or find us in the Student Engagement and Exec Team offices on the middle floor of the Union!

-Submit your proposal using the proposal submission form before the end of the day on Sunday 22 February 2026 to be considered for Semester 2 affiliation.
+Submit your proposal using the proposal submission form before the end of the deadline day as listed above to be considered for the coming semester.

 Why are some new society requests rejected?

-• The proposed society promotes competing brands or companies.
+- The society promotes competing brands or companies.

 What happens next?

-As part of our new affiliations process, you will then be invited to in-person workshops on the 11th, 18th, and 25th March.
+As part of our new affiliations process, you will then be invited to in-person workshops throughout the affiliation month.
 Please ensure a designated member of your committee is available for each of the workshops.

 During the affiliations workshops, your society will be asked to create or provide a Constitution, Bank Details, and an Aims and Activities Declaration.
 You may also be requested to fill out a Supplemental Risk Assessment for some of your events.
 You can find advice on risk assesssments and events safety on our Events Safety page.

-If you have any questions regarding affiliation, contact our team at socs@.
+If you have any questions regarding affiliation, contact our team at activities@.

-All documentation for your society will be due by the end of the day on 31st March 2026, and you will be invited to sign the affiliation agreement for 2026/27 in April.
+All documentation for your society will be due by the end of the affiliation month, but pay attention in workshops for specific deadlines.
+We will send email reminders but we may not be able to affiliate your society if your documentation is not submitted on time.
+Finally, you will be invited to sign the affiliation agreement for the current academic year if affiliating in Semester 1, or the coming academic year if affiliating in Semester 2.
 Your society is officially affilated from the moment you sign the agreement.

 As part of the process, you will need to setup a Society bank account with two signatories required to authorise expenditure.
 In years past, we have strongly recommended Bank of Scotland.
-Unfortunately, Bank of Scotland left St Andrews in January 2026, but Societies Committee is actively pursuing alternative options.
+Unfortunately, Bank of Scotland left St Andrews in January 2026, but the Activities Team is actively pursuing alternative options.

 After Affiliating

-Once you have met the requirements of affiliation, the Societies Committee will give you access to all affiliate resources, including free room bookings and funding.
+Once you have signed your Affiliation Agreement, the Activities Team will give you access to all affiliate resources, including free room bookings, funding, and a university-sponsored email address.

 Explore the Manage Your Society area for the next steps.
 This includes holding general meetings, publicising your new society, and setting up your page on this website.

-If at any point you wish to discontinue the affiliation process for your society, please notify us as soon as possible via socs@.
+If at any point you wish to discontinue the affiliation process for your society, please notify us as soon as possible via activities@.

-Get in touch with the Societies Officer if you have any questions.
+Please get in touch with us if you have any questions!

 You will need to reaffiliate every spring.